 Let's get into the recipe.

-- gluten free, dairy free, egg free and plant based
+- It is gluten free, dairy free, egg free and plant based.

 Ingredients for Gluten Free Oyster Mushroom and Black Bean Burgers